The scope of this page is swallowing disorders in adults (18+). See the Dysphagia Evidence Map for summaries of the available research on this topic.

 Treatment options should be selected on a case-by-case basis as there are many etiologies of dysphagia.
 Clinicians should be aware that research into the overall efficacy of dysphagia treatment is ongoing; therefore, treatment options may evolve.
 Please see ASHA’s Dysphagia Evidence Map.

-Modifications to the texture of the food may be implemented to facilitate safe oral intake.
-This may include changing the viscosity of liquids and/or softening, chopping, or pureeing solid foods (International Dysphagia Diet Standardisation Initiative [IDDSI]).
-Modifications of the taste or temperature may also be employed to change the sensory input of the bolus.
-Clinicians consult with the patients and caregivers to identify patient preference and values for food when discussing modifications to oral intake.
-Consulting with the team, including a dietician, when altering a diet can help ensure that the patient’s nutritional needs continue to be met.
+Modifications to diet texture may include changing the viscosity of liquids and/or altering the texture of solid foods using standardized criteria (e.g., International Dysphagia Diet Standardisation Initiative [IDDSI]).
+Modifications to the taste or temperature may also be made to change the sensory input of a bolus.
+SLPs examine the influence of diet texture modifications on swallowing physiology, including airway protection, during a comprehensive assessment of an individual’s swallowing status prior to recommending these changes as part of treatment.
+Clinicians consult with the patients and care partners to identify patient preferences and values for food when discussing modifications to oral intake.
+Consulting with the interprofessional team, including a dietician and pharmacist, when altering a diet can help ensure that the patient’s nutritional and medication needs continue to be met.

 Although the body of literature concerning the value of electrical stimulation for swallowing is large, the benefits remain unclear (Carnaby-Mann & Crary, 2007; Clark et al., 2009; Humbert et al., 2012; Sun et al., 2020).
 Electrical stimulation uses an electrical current in order to stimulate the peripheral nerve.
 SLPs with appropriate training and competence in performing electrical stimulation may provide the intervention.
 ASHA does not require any additional certifications.